IBM/SpectrumScaleTools/ece_storage_readiness/README.md

 - This tool must be run with root privileges
 - Guess drives only works on Python 3 environments
 - The OS listed here are the supported for this tool.
 It does not imply on any way anything else beyond the scope of this tool
-- The block sizes are RAW device block sizes, not related to Spectrum Scale nor Spectrum Scale RAID block sizes
+- The block sizes are RAW device block sizes, not related to IBM Storage Scale nor IBM Storage Scale RAID block sizes
 - All drives must have at least a size of 8GB
 - The KPI are based on 128k block size.
 A run with 128 read test must be passed to certify the environment